zc/cimaa/README.rst

 - Check whether agents are running (using hearbeats) and whether notifications are working.

-  If notification failues are detected, can notify operations staff over secondary ot tetiary channels.
+  If notification failures are detected, can notify operations staff over secondary or tertiary channels.

 - Run as ordinary checks on many or all agents.